Current Fellows

 Internship:

-Praise plans to complete his research internship at Dr. Assem G. Ziady's laboraroy at Cincinnati Children's Hospital Medical Center.
-There, he will learn to use tandem mass spectrometry to identify viral peptides presented by APCs that induce a T-cell response.
+Praise’s internship will focus on learning to use tandem mass spectrometry to identify viral peptides presented by APCs that induce a T-cell response

 Amr El-Araby